Custom Alert Details

 • Webhook: Click the Webhook URL and select Add & select Webhook.
 Click the Log Context dropdown to view options.

 • InsightConnect Workflow: Click the InsightConnect Workflow dropdown and select Add & select InsightConnect workflow.
-If you want log line information to be included in your notifications, select Send Log Line.
+If you want log entry information to be included in your notifications, select Send Log Line.

 Alternatively, you can also select Detection Rules > Labels & Notifications > Notification Target to define the log information you'd like to be included.

-In addition to triggering notifications such as emails, you can configure custom Pattern Detection alerts to apply color-coded labels to log entries.
-This helps you to identify the log entries that were flagged in specific alerts or to filter the list of log entries.
+In addition to triggering notifications such as emails, you can configure custom log pattern detection rules to apply color-coded labels to log entries.
+This helps you to identify the log entries that were flagged in specific detections or to filter the list of log entries.

 If you often use the same queries to identify logs of interest, applying a label can save you time.
 Labels provide a visual cue in the list of log entries to help you identify important events.

-After a pattern detection alert is saved, the label is displayed on log entries that match the search criteria–both on the Entries tab and the Table tab.
+After a log pattern detection rule is saved, the label is displayed on log entries that match the search criteria–both on the Entries tab and the Table tab.
 The label appears at the top of the tab and also inline with the log entries that it’s applicable to.

 Log Labels as Filters